 Buffalo Electric Cooperative

-Buffalo Electric Co-op was a nonprofit electric distribution cooperative that was incorporated in June 1937 and then reincorporated on January 30, 1937 under the direction of the Rural Electrification Act.
-Buffalo Electric energized its first power lines March 14, 1938.
+Buffalo Electric Co-op was a non-profit electric distribution cooperative incorporated in June 1937 and then reincorporated on January 30, 1937 under the direction of the Rural Electrification Act.
+Buffalo Electric energized its first power lines on March 14, 1938.

 Trempealeau Electric Cooperative

-Trempealeau Electric Cooperative was incorporated in the spring of 1936 as Trempealeau County Rural Electric Cooperative.
-On February, 1937, the board of directors met to reincorporate the cooperative as Trempealeau Electric Cooperative.
+Trempealeau Electric Cooperative was incorporated in the Spring of 1936 as Trempealeau County Rural Electric Cooperative.
+In February 1937, the board of directors met to reincorporate the cooperative as Trempealeau Electric Cooperative.

 Riverland Energy Cooperative